What is the value of Training and People Development and how to measure the value of training?

 Examples from SAP internally show improvements along different KPIs

-- The Global Sales Challenger Program improves business KPIs, participants showed a 26% higher revenue generation, 25% time reduction in closing deals and in total more than 180 Mio$ attributable to the program
+- The Global Sales Challenger Program improves business KPIs, participants showed a 26% higher revenue generation, 25% time reduction in closing contacts and in total more than 180 Mio$ attributable to the program

 - The Social Selling Training for Channel Managers increases social reach e.g. by 58% on LinkedIn